Population Health (HLTH)

 HLTH 3010.
 Population & Community Health.
 3 Hours.

 Highlights the concepts of population health and interdisciplinary collaboration for health and the basic processes and interventions used to address the health needs of communities.
 The course will also introduce students to the history, philosophy, functions and core values of public health in the U.S. and the world. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
 Describe the components of a population health system, including health delivery types and programs, health outcomes, health determinants, and policies that affect the determinants.
 2. Develop interventions that promote patient engagement and behavior change, supported through patient advocacy and assistance programs.
 3. Use decision support tools to develop interventions using models of population health to improve quality and safety measures within the continuum of care.
-4. Defend the financial benefits of a population health management strategy compared to a reactive approach in delivering health services.
-5. Evaluate research information and the reliability and validity of the information provided from research studies.
-6. Identify emerging issues related to population health management and develop solutions to addressing those issues.
-Prerequisites: All general education requirements must be completed (Grade C or higher) prior to enrolling.
+4. Evaluate research information and the reliability and validity of the information provided from research studies.
+5. Identify emerging issues related to population health management and develop solutions to addressing those issues.
 FA.

 HLTH 3020.
 U.S. & World Health Systems.
 3 Hours.

 Provides students with a comprehensive survey of the organization and management of the US health care system, including history, regulation, structure, economics, operations, and current issues, as well as a comparison of health systems worldwide. **COURSE LEARNING OUTCOMES (CLOs) At the successful conclusion of this course, students will be able to: 1.
 Explain how significant and influential ideas and philosophies have influenced the informal and formal structures and processes within the U.S. health care system.
 2. Explain how the management and structure of the US health care system has been influenced throughout history by regulation.
 3. Compare and contrast the influence of the U.S. health care system with that of another country.
-Prerequisites: Advanced standing or instructor approval and all general education requirements must be completed prior to enrolling.
+Prerequisites: Advanced standing or instructor approval.
 FA.

 HLTH 3040.
 Environmental Health.
 3 Hours.